chrissimpkins/ink/README.md

 $ [executable command stdout stream] | ink [options] [template URL 1]...[template URL n]
 ```

-#### Stream editor text substitutions
+#### User-defined token substitutions

-The stream editor approach supports user-defined text replacement tokens in the source document.
-This permits you to define alternate template tokens in pre-formatted files and render template replacements as you would with template files that follow the ink template specification.
-This approach also permits use of ink as a stream editor for routine find/replace text substitutions in the source document.
+`ink` supports user-defined text replacement tokens in the source document with the `--find=` command line option.
+This option permits you to define your own template token format and render text replacements as you would with template files that follow the ink template specification.
+This approach also permits use of ink as a stream editor for routine find/replace text substitutions with string literal or regular expression pattern token matches in the source document.

 ```
-$ ink --find=[find string] --replace=[replacement string] [options] [template path 1]...[template path n]
+$ ink --find=[find string value or regular expression pattern] --replace=[replacement string] [options] [template path 1]...[template path n]
 ```

 or

 ```
-$ [executable command stdout replacement stream] | ink --find=[find string] [options] [template path 1]...[template path n]
+$ [executable command stdout replacement stream] | ink --find=[find string value or regular expression pattern] [options] [template path 1]...[template path n]
 ```

-Remote text files can be streamed as the source text by replacing the template file paths with one or more GET request accessible URL as shown in the previous usage examples.
+Remote files can be used as the source template text by replacing the local template file paths with one or more GET request accessible URL as shown in the previous usage examples.

-You can create a pipeline from ink to additional applications (or define your own file write path) by including the `--stdout` option in your command.
+Please see further details on the command line syntax for regular expression vs. string literal matching below.

 ### ink Options

-- `--find=` : find string value for user defined templates
+- `--find=` : find string literal value or regular expression pattern for user defined template tokens
 - `-h, --help` : application help
 - `--lint` : lint a template file for validity using the template file specifications
-- `--replace=` : replacement string value for template renders
+- `--replace=` : replacement string literal value for text substitutions
 - `--stdout` : write rendered text to standard output stream
 - `--trimnl` : trim newline value from replacement string (intended for use with data piped through stdin stream)
 - `--usage` : application usage